 In early May, after an all-school assembly, I found myself feeling like I was floating.
-A week later at another assembly, I could feel a wave of nausea slowly creep from my stomach to my head, followed by a feeling guilt for having to ask my colleague, Sue, to take over my class of 28 kids in addition to her 29 while I rushed out the nearest exit to throw-up.
+A week later at another assembly, I could feel a wave of nausea slowly creep from my stomach to my head, followed by a feeling of guilt for having to ask my colleague, Sue, to take over my class of 28 kids in addition to her 29 while I rushed out the nearest exit to throw-up.
 Both occasions left me feeling dizzy, unable to function, in need of a driver to get me home, and in need of 24 hours in bed to recover… with me still clueless as to why.

 I found myself in a variety of similarly bizarre situations throughout the remainder of the year.
 As the 2010-11 school year came to a close I was exhausted and perplexed and looking forward to the relief of summer break more than I ever had before.
 And thanks to the combined efforts of my mom and my hubby, it was actually going to be a summer off, with none of the usual teacher training seminars and tutoring that I typically filled my “time off” with.

 My only summer commitment was a no-pressure, fun commitment.
 Lucie, Lydia and I all tried out for parts at the local community college’s production of Annie.
 And to one degree or another (little Lydia was a stage hand) we all got parts!
 Lucie had a growing interest in acting and I thought it might be a great stress reliever for me, so why not?
 What better way to keep my body and brain active and be a kid alongside my girls?